-A Colour Analysis class introduces the idea that cool skin tones – Winters and Summers – however pale or dark the skin, can go silver beautifully.
-A school friend of mine who now knows she is a Summer, let her hair go grey from the age of seventeen, so has spent a lifetime explaining that her envied platinum locks are natural!
+A Color Analysis class introduces the idea that cool skin tones – Winters and Summers – however pale or dark the skin, can go silver beautifully.
+A school friend of mine who now knows she is a Summer, let her hair go gray from the age of seventeen, so has spent a lifetime explaining that her envied platinum locks are natural!

-Eventually when my hair changed from having a sprinkling of silver threads amongst the gold, to grey, then to white I found that expensive, time consuming highlights started to be invisible or look harsh and the Balayage technique was unsuitable for my short crop.
+Eventually when my hair changed from having a sprinkling of silver strands amongst the gold, to gray, then to white I found that expensive, time consuming highlights started to be invisible or look harsh and the Balayage technique was unsuitable for my short pixie cut.
 Inexpensive wash in – wash out rinses at first gave a nice hint of gold until they began to irritate my scalp.

 I’m increasingly aware from my own experience and working with clients that going white gracefully is about paying even more attention to a flattering, regular cut.
 Hair might have thinned or the texture changed so it can be an excellent time to review length and possibly consider a new style.

 A whiter shade of pale on the lips, be it pink or peach is best left to the young or maybe enjoyed at a sixties themed party!
 A warning!
 Do beware of that allegedly one size fits all, soft brownish pink, almost invisible lipstick (often given as a free sample!) which in my experience is the default choice of the British woman unsure about what truly suits them!

 If you feel you look drab with silver hair it’s often just a matter of revamping the total image.
-How best to work our style, colours and the trends which work for us does change over time, so a wardrobe review and detox can work wonders!
+How best to work our style, colors and the trends which work for us does change over time, so a wardrobe review and detox can work wonders!